-Administrative expenses mainly consisted of salaries to employees, utilities costs and rates for office spaces, depreciation of property, plant and equipment and right-of-use assets, and other administrative expenses.
-Administrative expenses decreased by 0.9% from approximately HK\$75.6 million for the Previous Year to approximately HK\$75.0 million for the Current Year.
+Administrative expenses mainly consisted of salaries to employees, consultancy fees to consultants, rents and rates for office spaces, depreciation of property, plant and equipment, and other administrative expenses.
+Administrative expenses increased by 6.8% from approximately HK\$75.0 million for the Previous Year to approximately HK\$80.0 million for the Reporting Year as a result of an increase in consultancy fees paid to the portfolio managers in the Financial Services Division of about HK\$21.1 million and expenses related to short-term leases of about HK\$2.3 million of additional storage space due to delay in shipment of products to our customers caused by the shortage in container shipping capacity.